On this page you will find information and resources about Hirschsprung's Disease.

 Diagnosis

-Taken from Manchester University NHS Foundation Trust
+Information taken from Manchester University NHS Foundation Trust

 Biopsy

-a rectal biopsy – this involves taking a sample of cells from the
+The only definitive way to test for Hirschsprung’s disease is a rectal biopsy – this involves taking a sample of cells from the rectum and looking at them under a microscope.

-biopsied.
+If Hirschsprung’s disease is present, there will be no ganglion cells in the sample biopsied.
 A full thickness biopsy is the most conclusive way to test for Hirschsprung's but a suction biopsy may also be used.

 Sometimes doctors will do other tests such include blood tests and x-rays.
-An
+An abdominal x-ray will show a distended (swollen) bowel above the affected section.
+Sometimes a contrast enema is used to look at the bowel.

 Initial Treatment

-They may also give antibiotics to prevent and treat any infections.
+Doctors may also give antibiotics to prevent and treat any infections.

 After Diagnosis

-Taken from Cambridge University Hospitals NHS Foundation Trust
+Information taken from Cambridge University Hospitals NHS Foundation Trust

 Bowel Washouts

 A bowel washout involves inserting a small tube, which is covered in lubricant, up the child's bottom and into their intestine.
 Warm saline in a syringe is pushed into the intestine.
 Poo will then flush out through the tube.
 Your medical team will explain how much saline to use.
 Sometimes the tube can be removed and re-inserted to encourage the poo to move around.
-Sometimes a dilator (a steel rod) maybe inserted into the rectum to help the saline/poo to pass out of the bottom.
+Sometimes a dilator (a steel rod) may be inserted into the rectum to help the saline/poo to pass out of the bottom.

 Bowel washouts can be completed daily or multiple times a day before surgery.
 After surgery, if your child is poorly or is suffering from constipation, you may do bowel washouts.